Health Savings Accounts: FAQs About HSAs

 Your HSA is portable—if you change jobs, you can take it with you.
 Also, if you die with money still in your account, you can leave it to your spouse (free of estate taxes) or other heirs (subject to estate taxes).

-1The IRS defines a high-deductible health plan as requiring annual out-of-pocket payments of $1,350 for an individual plan, and $2,700 for a family plan (see for a complete list of requirements).
+1The IRS defines a high-deductible health plan as requiring a minimum annual deductible of $1,400 for an individual plan, and $2,800 for a family plan (see IRS Publication 969 for a complete list of requirements).

 3State taxes may vary.

 4Paul Fronstin, “Health Savings Account Balances, Contributions, Distributions, and Other Vital Statistics, 2018: Statistics from the EBRI HSA Database,” Employee Benefit Research Institute, 12/5/2019.

 What You Can Do Next